USBMenus/YMU/README.md

 ### YimMenu
 - Download YimMenu
-- Uninstalling YimMenu
+- Uninstall YimMenu
-- Deleting YimMenu Cache
+- Delete YimMenu Cache
 - How to Use Guide

 ### Lua Scripts